brinkmanlab/islandpath/README.md

 ## Run

-IslandPath-DIMOB v1.0.0 takes as input an annotated genome as a genbank (.gbk) or an embl (.embl) file.
+IslandPath-DIMOB v1.0.0 takes as input an annotated complete genome as a genbank (.gbk) or an embl (.embl) file.

     # gbk file
     ./Dimob.pl example/NC_003210.gbk NC_003210_GIs.txt